 Do wasps eat caterpillars?

-So, let’s get started and find out what they really eat for a living.
+So, let’s get started and find out what they really eat to survive in the wild.

 What Do Wasps Eat?

-The diet of these creatures differs from species to species.
-As there are hundreds of species that fall under one big wasp creatures.
-So, it’s not a good thing to tell you that all the wasp species eat this or that.
+The diet of these creatures differs from species to species as there are hundreds of species that fall under one big wasp umbrella.

-But, here, in this article, which I’m sharing information about the wasp diet will be applicable on the most common wasps that you find near your house, or may e they have a nest in your property.
+But, here, in this article, we will be discussing the dietary needs of the most common wasps that you will find near your house or your surroundings.

 Wasps lay their eggs inside the body of other insects, and the wasp larvae will get their first meal from that host insect.

-The most of the social wasps that we found near our home are omnivores in nature, that means they eat both plants and insects.
+Most of the social wasps that we find near our homes are omnivores in nature, that means they eat both plants and insects.

 As a general rule of thumb, wasp eats a lot of things.